-When Walt Disney's daughters begged him to make a movie of their favorite book, P.L.
-Travers' "Mary Poppins," he made them a promise - one that he didn't realize would take 20 years to keep.
+When Walter Elias Disney's (Tom Hanks') daughters begged him to make a movie of their favorite book, P.L.
+Travers' (Dame Emma Thompson's) "Mary Poppins", he made them a promise - one that he didn't realize would take twenty years to keep.
 In his quest to obtain the rights, Walt comes up against a curmudgeonly, uncompromising writer who has absolutely no intention of letting her beloved magical nanny get mauled by the Hollywood machine.
-But, as the books stop selling and money grows short, Travers reluctantly agrees to go to Los Angeles to hear Disney's plans for the adaptation.
-For those two short weeks in 1961, Walt Disney pulls out all the stops.
-Armed with imaginative storyboards and chirpy songs from the talented Sherman brothers, Walt launches an all-out onslaught on P.L.
+But, as the books stop selling and money grows short, Travers reluctantly agrees to go to Los Angeles, California to hear Disney's plans for the adaptation.
+For those two short weeks in 1961, Walt Disney pulls out all of the stops.
+Armed with imaginative storyboards and chirpy songs from the talented Richard M. Sherman (Jason Schwartzman) and Robert B. Sherman (B.J.
+Novak), Walt launches an all-out onslaught on P.L.
 Travers, but the prickly author doesn't budge.
 He soon begins to watch helplessly as Travers becomes increasingly immovable and the rights ...Written by

 Walt Disney Pictures

 The blue Australian National Flag (Blue Ensign) is shown at the Allora fair in 1906.
 The mainly white Australian Federation Flag was, alongside the Union Flag, the most popular flag at public events from 1901 until the 1920s.
 In 1906 the Blue Ensign could only be flown from military buildings, and on other government buildings if no other flag was available.
 From the 1920s to 1950s, the most popular Australian flag was the Red Ensign.
 The Blue Ensign was not formally adopted as the Australian National Flag until 1954.
 See more »